 Burundi considers ICT to be an important enabler that can facilitate developments and job opportunities in the country.
 The Government of Burundi is committed to encouraging the integration of ICT in all spheres of society.
 The telecommunications sector is liberalised but Internet access is predominantly restricted to public points of access in cyber cafes in the capital, Bujumbura.

-The National Policy in Burundi was formulated jointly by the Government and UNDP in October 2000 and adopted in 2004.
+The National ICT Development Policy was jointly formulated by the Government and UNDP in October 2000 and adopted in 2004.
 Subsequently the Government approached UNECA to work with them to develop and fund an ICT action plan for the period 2007 - 2011.
-The Government of Burundi has led several activities in relation to the use of ICT in the service of the socioeconomic development and the Good Governance under the responsibility of the National Committee.
+UNESCO undertook a survey of Higher Education institutions in 2008.